Plan B Expat

 Can my spouse be included?

 Yes.
 Your spouse applies for their own temporary residency.
-They can use your pension income as proof of solvency for the household.
+They can rely on your pension income or document a different solvency profile if they prefer.

 Do I need to actually retire in Paraguay?